On Furstenberg's intersection conjecture, self-similar measures, and the $L^q$ norms of convolutions: Absolute continuity and Lq densities

 The main ideas in this section are borrowed from \cite{Shmerkin14, ShmerkinSolomyak16}; the reason we improve upon existing results is that Theorem \ref{thm:L-q-dim-dyn-ssm} provides stronger information about $L^q$ dimensions to begin with.

 Recall that the Fourier transform of a Borel probability measure $\mu$ on $\R$ is defined as

 Given a model $(X,\mathbf{T},\Delta,\lam)$ and $k\in\N$, let us consider the measures

-These are precisely the measures generated by the model $(X,\mathbf{T}^k,\Delta,\lam)$, which is pleasant whenever the original model is; however we will not need to use this.
+These are precisely the measures generated by the model $(X,\mathbf{T}^k,\Delta,\lam^k)$, which is pleasant whenever the original model is; however we will not need to use this.

 The next theorem presents our general result on densities of $\mu_{x}$.
-We will deduce several applications afterwards. \begin{thm} Let $(X,\mathbf{T},\Delta,\lam)$ be a model satisfying the assumptions of Theorem \ref{thm:L-q-dim-dyn-ssm}, and assume furthermore that either $X$ is trivial, or no point in $X$ is $\mathbf{T}$-periodic.
+We will deduce several applications afterwards. \begin{thm} Let $(X,\mathbf{T},\Delta,\lam)$ be a model satisfying the assumptions of Theorem \ref{thm:L-q-dim-dyn-ssm}, and assume furthermore that $X$ is either a singleton or infinite.
 Fix $q\in (1,+\infty)$ and assume also that

 Suppose $y\in X$ is such that for infinitely many $k\in\N$ there exist constants $C(k),\delta(k)>0$ such that the Fourier transform of $\mu_y^{(k)}$ satisfies

 Then $\mu_y$ is absolutely continuous and has a density in $L^q$. \end{thm} \begin{proof} Using the convolution structure of $\mu_y$, we decompose